cdsousa/symcode/README.md

 SymCode
 =======

-Library to collect sub-expressions from SymPy expressions and generate C or Python code
+Library to collect sub-expressions from SymPy expressions and generate C and Python code

 Example